MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-set.md

 ## System state backup

-System state backup will backup the cluster state and metadata.
+System state backup will back up the cluster state and metadata.
 Using Windows Server Backup, you can restore just a node's cluster database if needed or do an authoritative restore to roll back the entire cluster database across all nodes.
 For cluster sets, we recommend doing an authoritative restore first for the member clusters and then for the management cluster.
 For more information on system state backup, see [Back up system state and bare metal](/system-center/dpm/back-up-system-state-and-bare-metal).

 ## Next steps